 1.Start with Sourcing

 According to the ‘Sustainable in a Generation’ plan website, MARS has been reducing its greenhouse gas emissions for over a decade through investments in renewable energy and addressing waste issues.

 MARS’ 2014 ‘Principles in Action’ report details that a lot of MARS’ sustainability work began from the supply chain up.

-Let’s look at water.
-In 2009, Researcher Brad Ridoutt published in the journal of Global Environmental Change that a small bag of peanut M&Ms required 52 gallons of water to produce.
+Let’s look at the water.
+In 2009, Researcher Brad Ridoutt published in the Journal of Global Environmental Change that a small bag of peanut M&Ms required 52 gallons of water to produce.
 From 2007-2015, MARS has reduced the amount of water needed annually by 18%, and aim for an improvement of water efficiency of 15% by 2020, through efforts including rainwater harvesting technology.
 Such work will lower MARS’ negative environmental impact at cocoa bean and peanut harvest locations and at the factory, as well as water waste throughout the supply chain.